fizzbee-io/website/content/tutorials/getting-started.md

 ### Safety Violation
 If you change the invariant to `always value <= 2`, and run the code, you will see the model checker will show a violation.
-Or, change the if condition in Add value < 3 to value <= 3.
+Or, change the if condition in Add from `value < 3` to `value <= 3`.

 Now, the model checker will show a violation.
 It will print the stack trace of the behavior that lead to the failure.
 You can also see the graph by clicking the link at the top of the output.

 ## Liveness
 Livenees is specified using the `eventually` keyword.
-In this, the liveness property is, the value should eventually be 0.
+In this example, the liveness property is the value should eventually be 0.
 But for most practical cases, we need to combine it with `always`.
 That leads to, two different possibilities:

 ### always eventually
-This means, given enough time, the behaviour will always reach the desired state eventually.
+This means, given enough time, the behavior will always reach the desired state eventually.
 For example: the above counter, will eventually reach 0.
 It can go above 0, but it will again come back to 0.

 always eventually value == 0